 Lunar domain where multiple platforms require time.

-The generation of the capability to provide networked PNT services is essential in future architectures.
+The generation of the capability to provide networked PNT services is essential in future architectures, e.g., [69], and this is the type of architecture supported by Delay Tolerant Networking (DTN).
 It is unreasonable to believe that as the number of deployed systems increases, there will be end-to-end connectivity to all on a routine basis or that all will have the stability of atomic clocks.
-This is the type of architecture supported by Delay Tolerant Networking (DTN).

 Considerations for standard time services

-Time services must be internationally accessible and compatible.
+Time services must be internationally accessible and compatible to support mission interoperability.
 Every effort is to be made to maximize opportunities for interaction and insure ubiquitous access to services.
 General rules of the road that should be agreed upon are [2]:

 Monotonic time shall be used